-- Any other medical insurance you have;
+- Any other medical insurance they have;

-- Your doctor’s rates;
+- Their doctor’s rates;

-- If your doctor accepts assignment;
+- If their doctor accepts assignment;

 - The type of treatment facility;

 Medicare covers intermittent (or part-time) nursing services.
 This means that nursing care is provided fewer than seven days a week, or for less than eight hours a day, up to a limit of 21 days.
-In some cases, Medicare will extend the window if your doctor can provide an accurate assessment of when the care will end.
+In some cases, Medicare will extend the window if a doctor can provide an accurate assessment of when the care will end.

 Skilled nursing services are usually employed to help treat an illness or assist the patient with recovering from an injury.
-The nurse needs to be licensed to administer the medical treatment you need (such as wound dressing, injections, and catheter changes).
+The nurse needs to be licensed to administer the medical treatment they need (such as wound dressing, injections, and catheter changes).

-When is physical, occupational, or speech therapy covered by Medicare?
+When is Physical, Occupational, or Speech Therapy Covered by Medicare?

-Physical therapy will be covered by Medicare when it will help the patient regain strength or movement after an illness or injury.
+Physical therapy will be covered by Medicare when it will help the client regain strength or movement after an illness or injury.
 The same holds true for occupational therapy where the goal is to restore functionality, and for speech therapy to help patients relearn how to communicate.